 - The vapour phase of a substance is customarily called a gas when it is above the critical temperature.

 - Vapour usually implies a gas that is not far from a state of condensation.

 The gas constant (R) is a physical constant that appears in the ideal gas law and other equations that describe the behaviour of gases.
 It has a value of 8.31 J/mol·K in SI units and represents the ratio of the average kinetic energy of the gas molecules to the temperature.
 The gas constant is used to convert between the number of moles of gas and the pressure, volume, and temperature.
 Its value allows us to use the ideal gas law equation, PV = nRT, to calculate the properties of an ideal gas under given conditions.
 The gas constant is independent of the particular gas and is the same for all ideal gases.

 where, Ru = Universal gas constant, M = Molar mass, R = Gas constant.

-- Compressibility factor (correction factor) is measurement of deviation of gases from ideal gas behaviour.
+- The compressibility factor (correction factor) is a measurement of the deviation of gases from ideal gas behaviour.